 evestor v Moneyfarm

-It offers a general investment account and ISA but no pension at the moment.
-Moneyfarm’s mid-range level four portfolio has returned 10.5% annually on average for those investing under £50,000 and 9% for those above.
+It offers a general investment account, ISA and also a SIPP.
 Read our full Moneyfarm review for more details, especially on their favourable performance and charges vs their peers.

 The signup process